Sharlaan/material-ui-superselectfield/README.md

 | hintText | string | 'Click me' | Placeholder text |
 | multiple | bool | false | Include this property to turn superSelectField into a multi-selection dropdown. |
 | onSelect | function | | signature: (selectedValue, name) with `selectedValue` the value of the selected node's value property, and `name` then value of the superSelectField instance's name property |

+## Usage

+## Tests

+## Contributing

+In lieu of a formal style guide, take care to maintain the existing coding style.
+Add unit tests for any new or changed functionality.
+Lint and test your code.